pelias/pelias/README.md

 > A modular, open-source geocoder built on top of Elasticsearch for fast and accurate global search.

-## Announcement: See our [update](https://github.com/pelias/pelias/tree/master/announcements/2018-01-02-pelias-update/) regarding the Mapzen shutdown
+## Announcement: We are starting regular virtual community calls!
+Our first will be on Wednesday, March 21st

 ### What's a geocoder do anyway?